 Third-Party Collection of Personally Identifiable Information

-How We Protect Your Personally Identifiable Information
+How We Protect Your Personal Data

-We take reasonable steps consistent with industry practice to protect your Personally Identifiable Information from loss, misuse, unauthorized access, disclosure, alteration or destruction.
-No measure of security is foolproof, so please keep this in mind when deciding the information you choose to provide to us or to your members through our services or Sites.
+But please remember, while we use industry-standard precautions to safeguard your personal information, we can’t guarantee absolute security.
+No measure of security is foolproof, so please keep this in mind when deciding the information you choose to provide to us or to your members through our AMS Services or the AMS Sites.

 Do Not Track Signals

-The Sites currently do not support the ability to respond to .Do Not Track. signals or other similar mechanisms that may be emitted from a user.s device.
+The Sites currently do not support the ability to respond to “Do Not Track” signals or other similar mechanisms that may be emitted from a user’s device.